djkeu/kukuk-js/README.md

 - Note: Check what is actually supposed to go in this README.md

+- ToDo: Improve drawing of the kuku clock

-- ToDo: Select hourly/quarterly+hourly, not minutely/q+h-ly
+- Done: Select hourly/quarterly+hourly, not minutely/q+h-ly
 - Done: Select kukus
 - Done: Add border to body on large screens
 - Done: Consider name change to Kuku